hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step3.md

 - The exposed handle name to be associated and used to invoke the function
 - How the function will be invoked (default HTTP trigger)

-`kubeless function deploy fibonacci --runtime python3.6 --handler fibonacci.handler --from-file fibonacci.py`{{execute}}
+`kubeless function deploy fibonacci --runtime python3.6 --handler fibonacci.values --from-file fibonacci.py`{{execute}}

 You can list the new function with the kubeless CLI: